klisiewicz/flutter-bloc-patterns/README.md

 listBloc = BlocProvider.of<ListBloc<Data>>(context)..loadElements();
 ```

-3. Use the `ViewStateBuilder` to build the view state:
+3. Use the `ViewStateBuilder` to build the UI and provide `builder` functions for states you want to handle:

 ```dart
 @override